AusBoone/Smart-Music-Go/docs/usage.md

 Visit `http://localhost:4000/login` to authenticate with Spotify then browse playlists or search for tracks.
 Favorites can be managed at `/favorites`.
 JSON responses are served from `/api/search`, `/api/playlists` and `/api/favorites` for use by the React frontend.
 For monthly summaries of your listening history call `/api/insights/monthly`.
 Collaborative playlists can be created via `/api/collections` and managed using the `/api/collections/{id}/tracks` and `/api/collections/{id}/users` endpoints.
+Mood based recommendations are available via `/api/recommendations/mood?track_id=<id>` when a Spotify client is configured.
+Advanced filtering of energy and valence can be accessed through `/api/recommendations/advanced` with query parameters like `min_energy`.
+To search across Spotify, YouTube and SoundCloud simultaneously set `MUSIC_SERVICE=aggregate` in your environment and provide the respective API keys.

 ## Docker
 A `Dockerfile` and `docker-compose.yml` are provided for local development.
 The